supermarsx/reader-launcher/README.md

 Note: The launcher accepts both `sleeprand` and historic key `sleeprandom` in case older versions of the file are present — both are supported.

-### ⚠️ Note about compiled AutoIt binaries and anti-virus false positives
+### ⚠️ Note about compiled AutoIt binaries, release artifacts and anti‑virus checks

-AutoIt binaries (and other small compiled utilities) can sometimes be flagged as false positives by anti-malware scanners because of the way AutoIt compiles scripts.
-This project is small and safe — if you create a compiled executable and your AV flags it, consider uploading the binary to a trusted scanner (VirusTotal) and/or adding an exception in your environment.
-When publishing releases we include both UPX-compressed and non-UPX binaries to make it easier to compare and reduce false positives (some scanners are more triggered by UPX-packed exes).
+AutoIt binaries (and other small compiled utilities) can sometimes be flagged as false positives by anti‑malware scanners because of the way AutoIt packs and compiles scripts.
+This project is small and safe — if a compiled executable is flagged, upload the binary to a trusted scanner (like VirusTotal) and/or add an exception in your environment.

+When we publish releases the build workflow produces multiple artifacts and metadata to assist with verification and diagnosing AV detection:

+- A non-UPX compiled binary `reader_launcher.exe` (unpacked)
+- An UPX-compressed binary `reader_launcher-upx.exe` (when UPX is available on the build runner)
+- A zip package containing `reader_launcher.exe` and `launcher.example.ini` (ready for download and testing)
+- A `checksums.txt` file in the `dist/` artifacts folder containing SHA256 and SHA512 hashes for every artifact (useful to verify downloads and to cross-check on scanners like VirusTotal)

+Additionally, the release workflow will attempt an automated VirusTotal scan when a `VIRUSTOTAL_API_KEY` secret is provided to the CI.
+If an API key is not available the workflow will still include GUI detection links you can use to manually inspect each artifact on VirusTotal.

 ## Scripts (lint / format / test / build)